-- a global economic outlook in capital markets - financial institution investment strategies - fundamentals of derivatives and securitizations - liquidity risk management - interest rate risk management - guidance on new relevant accounting or regulatory standards
+- a global economic outlook in capital markets - financial institution investment strategies - fundamentals of derivatives and securitizations - liquidity risk management - interest rate risk management - effective tools for asset and liability management - guidance on new relevant accounting or regulatory standards

 These are high level topics that are offered on a consistent basis.
 Updates are made to the content, based on current economic conditions, financial trends, and relevant supervisory priorities or changes.